YASSIRFRI/Cooler/README.md

 # Cooler: A COOL Language Compiler in Go 🚀

 Cooler is a no-nonsense, efficient compiler for the Classroom Object-Oriented Language (COOL) written in Go.
-Designed for clarity, performance, and robustness, Cooler not only supports standard language features but also includes a powerful code generation backend that leverages LLVM IR for native code generation.
+Designed for clarity and simplicity Cooler not only supports standard language features but also includes a powerful code generation backend that leverages LLVM IR for native code generation.

+## Platform Support & Requirements ⚙️

+### Requirements
+- Go 1.19 or higher
+- Clang compiler
+- For Windows users:
+  - Visual Studio Build Tools (not needed for Windows 11)
+  - LLVM toolchain

+#### Supported Platforms
+- ✅ Windows
+- ✅ Linux
+- ⚠️ macOS (some features may have limited compatibility)

 ---

 ## Overview

-Cooler transforms COOL source code into optimized LLVM IR, enabling advanced runtime features such as dynamic dispatch, comprehensive error reporting, and seamless memory management.
-Its architecture is divided into clear phases:
-- **Lexical Analysis & Preprocessing**
 - **Parsing & Pratt Parsing**
 - **Semantic Analysis & Inheritance Graph Construction**
 - **Visualization of AST and Class Hierarchies**